vaibhavikalmegh/Online-Grocery-App/README.md

   <img src="https://github.com/VaibhaviKalmegh/Online-Grocery-App/blob/main/Products.png?raw=true" alt="App Screenshot" width="700"/>
 </p>

-# Grocery Store Management System
+# Online Grocery App System

-An online Grocery Store Management System built using **HTML, CSS, JavaScript (jQuery)** for the frontend and **Python Flask** with **MySQL** for the backend.
+An Online Grocery App System built using **HTML, CSS, JavaScript (jQuery)** for the frontend and **Python Flask** with **MySQL** for the backend.
 This application allows users to manage grocery products and process customer orders with a modern, responsive UI.

 ## 🌐 Live Demo